rakaly/blog/content/rakaly-status-report-4-imperator-apis-and-moving/index.md

 The returned data could simply be printed out for a start.
 Then for more complex queries, either the data can be formulated into a csv for export or even piped right into one of Rakaly's visualizations.

-I believe a query API would be a welcomed addition as having the same API over all saves (ironman and standard) as well as being the fastest and most complete EU4 parser availble to the browser could make Rakaly one stop shop for EU4 players who are comfortable playing around with save files and know a bit of Javascript.
+I believe a query API would be a welcomed addition as having the same API over all saves (ironman and standard) as well as being the fastest and most complete EU4 parser available to the browser could make Rakaly one stop shop for EU4 players who are comfortable playing around with save files and know a bit of Javascript.

 ## Parser Improvements